Problem with # in sharp scripts

 This might be tied to #136 more, as a matter of fact.
 Since in most cases SharpScript is executed from the client itself, I guess I didn't properly check the bound client was correctly tied.
 If you look at the logs, they should indicate that, on opening a world and connecting, a client is created, then a sharp engine with a specific ID.
 This sharp engine should be unique for each client.
 So that's probably where it goes haywire.

-#11 Updated by Vincent Le Goff 8 months ago
+#11 Updated by Vincent Le Goff over 1 year ago

 - Category set to Customization

 - % Done changed from 0 to 100

 It has been some time!
 We're going to offer an alternative (in beta) for the next version.
 Instead of writing SharpScript directly in the input window (which created problems for other users), I created a SharpScript console, identical to the Python console.
 Basically you open it and can type the SharpScript examples that were given in the documentation.
 The documentation itself will be updated.
 For now, this feature isn't stable yet and we'll need feedback from users to know how good it is, but I believe this would make configuration much easier.
 The SharpScript console is actually able to handle multi-line triggers, if you want to type in Python code for instance.